pmean/build-website/text/pending/generative-ai-for-statistics.md

 ---
-title: "Uses of generative AI in Statistics"
+title: "Uses of Generative AI in Statistics"
 source: "New""
 author: Steve Simon
 date: 2025-02-07